TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 * Rolling releases (continuous versioning, in brief: no tedious “OS version updates” for you - ever)

-* Building from source (custom geared for every machine - from old laptop to data-analysis power-box)
+* Building from source (custom geared for every machine - from ancient laptop to data-analysis power-box)

 * Seamless support for live source packages (get that *very latest* version with that one new function that solves all your problems - directly from the source code upstream wrote 5 minutes ago!)